zenhob/hcl/README.markdown

 ## Quick Start

-You can install hcl from Gemcutter:
+You can install hcl directly from rubygems.org:

     $ gem install hcl
     $ hcl show [date]

+or you can install from source using jeweler:

+    $ gem install jeweler
+    $ rake install

 ### Prerequisites